 - On your course page, click the link to the questionnaire activity.

-- If students have submitted responses, you will see a tab titled View All Responses.
-Click the View All responses tab.
-All responses will be displayed for each question.
+- If students have submitted responses, you will see a button labeled View all responses.
+Click View All responses.
+The View All Responses page will open, and all responses will be displayed for each question.

-- While in the Summary view, in the third row of tabs, click Download.
+- While in the Summary view, in the third rank of tabs, click Download.
 The Options for CSV download page opens.

 - On the Options for CSV download page, choose one or both options: